raitechnology/raims/README.md

 ## Architecture of Rai MS

-1. Authentication -- Each node has a ECDH key pair and the ECDH public key is signed by the ECDSA private key of the service.
+1. Authentication -- Each node has a ECDH (Elliptic Curve Diffie Hellman) key pair and the ECDH public key is signed by the ECDSA (Elliptic Curve Digital Signature Algo) private key of the service.
 Before a ECDH key exchange is initiated by a node, the node's ECDH public key is verified by the service's ECDSA public key.
 The ECDSA private key is not used by the network, it is only used by the administrator to authenticate new nodes.
     The ECDH key exchange between nodes constructs a 512 bit ephemeral key